tylim88/Firelord/README.md

 compare type: `string | number | number[] | (string | number)[] | (string | number)[][] | (string | number)[][][]`

-In practice, any union is not recommended, data should has only one type, except union with `undefined` or `null` that bear certain meaning(value missing or never initialized).
+In practice, any union is not recommended, data should has only one type, except `undefined` or `null` union that bear certain meaning(value missing or never initialized).

 \*I am not able to narrow down FirebaseFirestore.FieldValue, you might end up using increment on array or assign server time stamp on number or array union number onto string array field, solution is welcomed.